judygab/react-firebase-tutorial/README.md

-# ⚡ vite-react-ts-tailwind-starter
+# ⚡ react-ts-firebase-tutorial

-Starter using Vite + React + TypeScript + Tailwind with Firebase.
+Tutorial built using Vite + React + TypeScript + Tailwind with Firebase.

 ## Motivation

-Improve building your faster **prototyping** by using Vite, TypeScript, React, TailwindCSS, Firebase.
+To provide an efficient and a quick way to understand how to implement CRUD functionality in the new version of Firebase (v9).
+Paired with ReactJs and TS, Firebase is a great tool for a quick prototyping or for someone learning full stack development.

 This starter uses following libraries: